jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 Turns out you can do this with Apps Script!
 After gathering some test cases, I divided the project into two software components:

-- *Formatting* - How to use App Script to read Google Sheet's content, and apply formatting to it.
+- *Formatting* - Using App Script to read a Google Sheet's content, and apply formatting to it.
-- *Parsing* - How can I intake a string and return only the bits we want to be translated.
+- *Parsing* - Function that intakes a string and return only the bits we want to be translated.

-In this post I'm only going to address the formatting component as the "*Parsing*" component turned into something far more complicated than I anticipated.
+In this post I'm only going to address the formatting component, as the "*Parsing*" component turned into something far more complicated than I anticipated.

 ## Breaking ground

-To get started create a new Google Sheet in your Google drive.
+To get started with Apps Script, create a new Google Sheet in your Google drive.
 From the top menu navigate to "Tools" => "Script Editor".
 This will open a new Apps Script project for this document.
 This is a fully-grown IDE for any Apps scripts where we will be putting our code.
 To find out more about the IDE and App scripts checkout the [Apps Script developers site](https://developers.google.com/apps-script).
 When you first run your script you will probably need to grant the script some OAuth permissions to "See, edit, create, and delete your spreadsheets in Google Drive".

 ## Adding a trigger

-First thing I wanted to do is to hook up an event to trigger some code from within my Google Sheet.
-I used the reserved [`onOpen()`](https://developers.google.com/apps-script/guides/triggers/#onopene) function, which is a default trigger available in App Script, that runs when a user opens a spreadsheet, document, presentation, or form that the user has permission to edit.
+First thing I wanted to do is to hook up a trigger inside my document to run some code from my Apps Script.
+I used the reserved [`onOpen()`](https://developers.google.com/apps-script/guides/triggers/#onopene) function, which is build in trigger that runs when a user opens a spreadsheet, document, presentation, or form that the user has permission to edit.

 Inside this trigger function I add a new dropdown menu titled "My Menu" to the Google Sheet toolbar, with a single option that reads "Run Function" and, when clicked, will run a function called `myCustomFunction()`.